 Numerous opportunities are provided to give pupils the cultural capital that they need to succeed in life.
 Throughout the year there are planned days relating to SMSC and increasing cultural capital.
 There are school trips to museums and art galleries and to local community groups.
 Pupils have opportunities to perform in school events.
 There is a strong focus on PE and healthy living, and a significant portion of our curriculum is delivered through our outdoor learning programme, including our Forest School.
 The school organises for outside speakers to give work related and vocational presentations to pupils in KS4 and KS5.
-Secondary pupils have the opportunity to join our Challenger Group which increases their independence and capacity to take responsibility and make decisions.
-Cross-curricular projects increase pupils' cultural capital such as 'Meadowbury', our annual whole-school Creative and Performing Arts day.
+Secondary pupils have the opportunity to join our Forest School which increases their independence and capacity to take responsibility and make decisions.
+Cross-curricular projects increase pupils' cultural capital such as 'Meadowfield Arts Festival', our annual whole-school Creative and Performing Arts day.

-All pupils access a core curriculum of Reading, Writing, Maths, Science, Computing, PSHE including RSE, PE, Art & Music, RE, MFL, History and Geography are taught through themes based upon The World Around Us, as termly themed days.
+All pupils access a core curriculum of Reading, Writing, Maths, Science, Computing, PSHE including RSE, PE, Art & Music.
+RE, History and Geography are taught through themes based upon The World Around Us, as termly themed days.
 Pupils are grouped into pathways for learning according to their ability to access subject specific learning.
 There is a specific whole school focus in our setting of EHCP targets, planning and implementation of the curriculum on developing Executive Functioning to enable our pupils to overcome their barriers to learning.

-We strive for excellence in our curriculum offer and have achieved the following awards; Vision Award for the school's contribution to charitable work and community links, Music Mark Status, Gold Mark for PE School Sport and Physical Activity (PESSPA) and we have the Woodland Trust Green Tree Gold Standard Award for conservation and nature-based learning obtained through our Forest School offer.
+We strive for excellence in our curriculum offer and have achieved the following awards; Music Mark Status, Gold Mark for PE School Sport and Physical Activity (PESSPA) and we have the Woodland Trust Green Tree Gold Standard Award for conservation and nature-based learning obtained through our Forest School offer.

-Coherence of planning and sequencing - 3
+Coherence of planning and sequencing - 2